Trrn13P/3150_proj_4_2/README.md

 # FYS3150 Project 4

-To run the program, go into the directory of the makefile and write make all.
+To run the program, go into the directory of the makefile and write "make all" in the terminal.

 The project is mainly run in the makefile.
 There is a line called CONDITIONS which you can change to make the program do different things.
 The first argument can be "Lattice", "Energy" or "parallelization_test".
 If Lattice it will save the expectation values for a given lattice to file called LatticeXX.
 If Energy it will save the energy, magnetization and # of flops to file called EnergyXX.
 And If parallelization_test it will save the time used for 10 runs of N MCcycles parallelized and unparallelized to a file called parallelization_testXX.